Introduction

 Cold exposure increases metabolic heat production through a process called thermogenesis.
 There are two types of thermogenesis: shivering and nonshivering.

 Shivering thermogenesis, as its name implies, involves shivering to produce heat.
-During shivering, skeletal muscles undergo repeated, rapid contractions that produce little net movement and instead, produce heat.[33]
+During shivering, skeletal muscles undergo repeated, rapid contractions that produce little net movement and instead produce heat.[33]

 Brown adipose tissue activation

 Cold exposure also increases brown fat activity in people with little to no detectable brown fat mass.
-In a study involving healthy men who were exposed to warm or cold temperatures for two hours, researchers identified cold-activated brown fat in approximately half of the participants but not in the remainder.
+In a study involving healthy men exposed to warm or cold temperatures for two hours, researchers identified cold-activated brown fat in approximately half of the participants but not in the remainder.
 At 81°F (27°C), energy expenditure differed little among the two groups.
-But after two hours of cold exposure at 66°F (19°C), energy expenditure increased in both groups, even though muscle shivering among the participants was negligible.
-Cold-induced thermogenesis was 252 calories per day in the brown fat-positive men and 78.4 calories per day in the brown fat-negative men.
+However, after two hours of cold exposure at 66°F (19°C), energy expenditure increased in both groups, even though muscle shivering among the participants was negligible.
+Cold-induced thermogenesis was 252 calories per day in brown fat-positive men and 78.4 calories per day in brown fat-negative men.
 The researchers posited that the increase in energy expenditure in the brown fat-negative men was attributable to previously undetected brown fat or separate thermogenic mechanisms.[40]

-The activation of brown fat upon cold exposure may improve glucose and insulin sensitivity, increase fat utilization, and protect against diet-induced obesity, however.
+Activating brown fat upon cold exposure may improve glucose and insulin sensitivity, increase fat utilization, and protect against diet-induced obesity.
 Studies in animals and humans have indicated that brown fat can improve glucose and insulin sensitivity, increase fat oxidation, and protect against diet-induced obesity.[41][42]
 In humans, brown fat typically decreases with percent body fat and age, whereas brown fat typically increases with a higher resting metabolic rate.[43][44][45]
 Cold exposure also increases brown fat volume, drives glucose uptake, and increases oxidative metabolism in brown fat.[46][47][48][49]
 Cold-induced glucose uptake in brown fat exceeds the rate of insulin-stimulated glucose uptake in skeletal muscle in healthy humans.[50][51]
 These findings have made brown fat an exciting therapeutic target for the treatment of obesity and obesity-related disorders.

 Brown fat may also improve whole-body glucose utilization and insulin sensitivity in humans.
 In a study involving healthy young men (with or without detectable brown adipose tissue), cold exposure increased resting energy expenditure by 15 percent only in those with detectable brown fat, compared to thermoneutral conditions.
 This increase was primarily due to the oxidation of plasma-derived glucose (30 percent contribution) and fatty acids (70 percent contribution).
 Under thermoneutral conditions, both groups displayed normal insulin-induced whole-body glucose disposal.
-However, after six hours of cold exposure, only the brown fat detectable group had a further increase in glucose utilization when infused with insulin, indicating that brown fat plays a role in glucose utilization.[52]
+However, after six hours of cold exposure, only the brown fat-detectable group had a further increase in glucose utilization when infused with insulin, indicating that brown fat plays a role in glucose utilization.[52]

 General health effects associated with cold exposure